 The University Tutorial Center is now known as the Academic Success Center (ASC), which is located on the 2nd floor in the newly renovated D.H.
 Hill Jr. Library.
 The ASC will continue to offer drop-in tutoring, group tutoring, one-on-one tutoring, writing appointments, and Supplemental Instruction (SI).
 ASC has expanded the list of courses it will support this semester, and online resources have been added to the new ASC website.
 All ASC services will be offered virtually by peer tutors and mentors during Spring 2021.
 Please visit asc.dasa.ncsu.edu for more information.

-In addition to the tutorial services mentioned above, ASC staff will be offering many other programs this semester, including a new academic peer mentoring program for students seeking regular support with time management and study skills.
+In addition to the tutorial services, ASC staff offer many other programs, including a new academic peer mentoring program for students seeking regular support with time management and study skills.

 Speak with your academic Advisor or DGP; contact OIS, or consider reaching out to Tony Shurer–Academic Coordinator for International Student Support.
-Tony will continue hosting virtual “drop-in” hours every Monday and Thursday.
+Tony continues to host virtual “drop-in” hours every Monday and Thursday.
 You can request guidance on a variety of academic questions and concerns regarding major exploration, major change, and academic policy.
 You may also request assistance in developing strategies for academic success.
 This could include conversations about goal setting, time management, study skills, note-taking, test preparation and more.

 Virtual Drop-In Hours & Access